Product images are provided for reference and may not represent the exact model, configuration, or included components.

 Technical Highlights:

-• 300 DPI Output: Produces consistently sharp barcodes and text that pass optical scanning in high-speed conveyor and hand-scan operations; thermal transfer ensures labels survive temperature swings and moisture exposure in cold storage and outdoor staging areas.
+• 300 DPI Output: Produces consistently sharp bar codes and text that pass optical scanning in both hand-held and high-speed conveyor operations.
+Thermal transfer ensures labels survive temperature swings and moisture exposure in cold storage and outdoor staging areas—a significant advantage over direct thermal, which fades in sunlight and temperature extremes.

-• Six-Inch-Per-Second Print Speed: At this speed, the printer handles typical warehouse label volumes (shipping labels, internal stock labels, case labels) without becoming a throughput bottleneck, even in operations printing 500+ labels daily.
+• Six-Inch-Per-Second Print Speed: At this speed, the 99-059A002-2001 handles typical warehouse label volumes (shipping labels, internal stock labels, case labels) without becoming a throughput bottleneck, even in operations printing 500+ labels daily.
+A standard 4x6 shipping label completes in roughly 4 seconds.

-• Four Interface Support: The combination of Ethernet, USB, Serial, and Parallel eliminates the need for middleware converters or protocol upgrades; printers can connect directly to modern network infrastructure or legacy terminal systems.
+• Four Interface Support: The combination of Ethernet, USB, Serial, and Parallel eliminates the need for middleware converters or protocol upgrades; the printer connects directly to modern network infrastructure or legacy terminal systems without additional hardware.

 Deployment Considerations: